-These property sheets are present for almost all kinds of objects.
-The settings they allow you to make are summarized below:
+The property sheets listed below are present for almost all object types.
+They allow you to modify the following settings:

 - Layout: On this property sheet, the only settings that apply to OLE objects are those for outside margins.
 The other options are available only for OLE object frames.
-See section "Object properties, Layout property sheet" beginning on page 226. - Format: Here you can change the size of the object.
-See section "Object properties, Format property sheet" beginning on page 232. - Filling: Here you can change the filling of the object.
-However, this function is not supported by all OLE applications.
-See section "Object properties, Filling property sheet" beginning on page 233. - Lines: Here you can specify border lines for the object.
-See section "Object properties, Lines property sheet" beginning on page 235. - Shadow: Here you can add shadowing to the object.
-See section "Object properties, Shadow property sheet" beginning on page 235. - Properties: Here you can change the general properties of the object.
-See section "Object properties, Properties property sheet" beginning on page 238.
+See section "Object properties, Layout property sheet" beginning on page 227. - Format: For changing the size of the object.
+See section "Object properties, Format property sheet" beginning on page 232. - Filling: For changing the filling of the object.
+Not supported by all OLE applications.
+See section "Object properties, Filling property sheet" beginning on page 233. - Lines: For adding border lines.
+See section "Object properties, Lines property sheet" beginning on page 235. - Shadow: For adding a shadow.
+See section "Object properties, Shadow property sheet" beginning on page 236. - Effects: For adding various types of effects.
+See section "Object properties, Effects property sheet" beginning on page 238. - Properties: For modifying common object settings.
+See section "Object properties, Properties property sheet" beginning on page 239.